 - 76mm – Our customers new favourite.
 Suits all windows, large and small, balancing light and privacy beautifully.

 - 89mm – Contemporary, stylish and practical.
 Works well on large windows and doors.

 - 114mm – As tastes changes, we’re seeing more customers make a statement with these larger louvers.

-Our shutters come in a choice of up to six louvre sizes: 47mm, 64mm, 76mm, 89mm ,114mm and now 165mm.
+Our shutters come in a choice of up to five louvre sizes: 47mm, 64mm, 76mm, 89mm, and 114mm.
 As you’d imagine, different sizes bring different benefits.
 Smaller slats reduce light levels as there are simply more slats to filter the light.
 Larger louvres let in more light and tend to look better in larger windows.

 No detail’s too small when it comes to making the perfect shutters for your windows.
 Even the hinges you choose can make a big difference.

 As a rule, we advise matching hinges to the finish colour for painted shutters, or picking a complementary metal tone for natural wood finishes.
 All our hinges come with matching screwheads to keep hinges looking neat and tidy.

 One question worth asking yourself is how often you’ll be opening and closing your shutters.
 If you’re planning to throw them back each morning to welcome the day, the hinges will be on show more of the time.
 How noticeable do you want them to be?